saf-dmitry/mdviewer/README.md

 You can increase or decrease the magnification of the document view using the "View" menu options.

 Note: Depending on the selected style zooming will change the size of everything on the Preview, including text and images, or just the size of the font.

-## Scroll to Edit

-The "Scroll to Edit" feature keeps track of differences between the latest update and the last, scrolling to the point where you made your most recent changes and highlighting the location of the first change detected.

-By default, the scrolling takes place after some delay (1500 ms).
-You can change this value using the `scroll_delay` field in your configuration file:

-    scroll_delay: 500

 ## Clicking External Links